 Are learning resources supporting medical students effectively?

-Yes.
-Across the National Student Survey (NSS), the learning resources theme trends positive overall (67.7% Positive; sentiment index +33.6), yet medicine shows pressure points that shape how resources are experienced.
-In medicine (non-specific), placements dominate what students talk about (16.8% of comments), and timetabling sentiment sits at −33.5—factors that govern access to equipment, simulation time, and online materials.
+Across the National Student Survey (NSS), the learning resources theme trends positive overall (67.7% Positive; sentiment index +33.6).
+In medicine (non-specific), placements dominate what students talk about (16.8% of comments), and timetabling sentiment sits at −33.5, both of which govern access to equipment, simulation time, and online materials.
 Sector-wide, disabled students’ tone trails non‑disabled peers by −7.4 index points, so accessibility must be built into every resource decision.
-This case study applies those signals to the curriculum, teaching, and support practices that medical students describe.

 Where do students face barriers to resource access?